matomo-org/looker-studio-connector/TESTS.md

 These tests involve using a localhost tunneling service, specifically ngrok.
 You will need to have Matomo installed locally and have ngrok setup.

+First, ensure you have a token auth you can use for your local Matomo and get it ready.

 Sign up for a free account at ngrok.com and go through the setup.
 Start forwarding your local Matomo.

 Then in the `.env` file in this repo, set `API_REQUEST_EXTRA_HEADERS` to `{"ngrok-skip-browser-warning":"1"}`